THIS LONG AND

 Travels in the Southern Peloponnese (1958)

-The cover of the first edition of Mani: Travels in the Southern Peloponnese (1958), painted by John Craxton.
+The cover of the first edition of the book, painted by John Craxton.

 Dedication by Paddy to Joan in his book Mani

-Dedication by Paddy to Joan in his book Mani, Kardamyli 1958.
+Dedication by Paddy to Joan in a copy of “Mani”, Kardamyli 1958.

 Benaki Museum / Donated by Patrick and Joan Leigh Fermor.